JeanKossaifi/Report/Implementation/improving.rst

 First implementation
 --------------------

-The fist implementation consisted of creating a new numpy array of the correct shape and then filling it with the corresponding values :
+The first implementation consisted of creating a new numpy array of the correct shape and then filling it with the corresponding values :

 .. code::